daandouwe/Machine-Translation-with-CRFs/README.md

 NOTE: please note that when you select only the short sentences you get different sizes for the corpus!

+* `new!` Tim has made a parallel version of save-parses!
+You can now use the branch parallel to check it out for yourself.
+If you have 4 cores you can simply run `python save-parse.py --num-cores 8` and see the magic of parallel computing unfold in front of your eyes.
+Warning: expect massive speedup (5x or more) and some beautiful wind-tunnel effects from your desktop/laptop.

 ## Some notes on training

 * Every experiment I've performed so far unequivocally shows that averaging the update of `w` over a minibatch is *bad*.
 Instead we should update `w` *sentence per sentence*.  ~Use a large batch size.
 Probably in the range `30-100`.
 This gives stability to the updates of `w`, since most of the features don't 'fire' for one training example.~